-Resource and Referral: A drug and alcohol counselor is available as a resource to students.
-The Health Center has books and educational videos on addiction and related topics.
+Resource and Referral: The Health Center has books and educational videos on addiction and related topics.
 These materials are available to students for both personal or research purposes.
 Also, an alcohol self-assessment is provided below to help you determine whether you should be concerned about your alcohol use.